How to start a freelancing venture

 As industries and the 'normal' working schedule evolve, freelancing continues to gain in popularity and profitability.
 Read our concise guide to becoming a freelancer

-What are the risks involved when starting a freelancing venture?
+- What are the risk involved when starting a freelancing venture?

 For many 9-5 employees, going it alone as a freelancer is a recurring daydream.
 But as the internet and technology continue to re-invent all industries and the working schedule continues to transform, becoming a freelancer is now becoming a reality for thousands of people.